The Last Tycoon: Point of view

 Fitzgerald wrote the novel in a blend of first person and third person narrations.
 While the story is ostensibly told by Cecilia, many scenes are narrated in which she is not present.
 Occasionally a scene will be presented twice, once through Cecilia and once through a third party.

 Awards

 The revised edition of The Love of The Last Tycoon won the Choice Outstanding Academic Books award of 1995.

+Reception

+Edmund Wilson believed the novel to be Fitzgerald's finest.
+Following Fitzgerald's death, his editor Maxwell Perkins wrote a letter to Sheliah Graham, stating that "the first chapter alone is good enough to stand by itself.
+It breaks a man's heart to see what this book could have been".